andris1177/my-way-of-installing-arch/README.md

 sudo systemctl enable --now auto-cpufreq
 ```

 ### Now you can reboot and you will see the lightdm display manager, and now you can log in.
 After logging in, if you decide to use i3, it will go through the initial setup.
-After that.
+After that you can configure it by editing the config file in ~/.config/i3/config.
+Using arch especially with a window manager require some knowledge and most of them you can get by reading the man page or searching for it in the arch website or just searching for old forum posts.